 Presenting the Results

-The results are presented with the presentation of themes along with their definition, and direct quotes.
+The results are presented with the presentation of themes along with their definition and direct quotes.
 The themes and quotes help support the results.
-The theme emerged from the categories that detailed meaningful data and the categories emerged from the codes after becoming emerged in the data.
-The results revealed that African American alumni described the contributions of their African American faculty and peers in multiple different ways.
-The contributions can be grouped into themes such as the contributions of having a curriculum that focuses on goal setting, mentors, the contributions of self-motivation, personal ambitions, peers support, mentorship, guidance, ongoing persistence despite racism and racial microaggressions, the effects of having a sense of belonging through campus and community involvement and leadership roles.
-Data saturation was reached because no new information or themes were emerging from the data.
-These themes related directly back to the research questions which involve goal setting, self-motivation, and, and ongoing persistence:
+The theme emerged from the categories that detailed meaningful data, and the categories emerged from the codes after becoming emerged in the data.
+The results revealed that African American alumni described the contributions of their African American faculty and peers in multiple ways.
+The contributions can be grouped into themes such as having a curriculum that focuses on goal setting, mentors, the contributions of self-motivation, personal ambitions, peer support, mentorship, guidance, ongoing persistence despite racism and racial microaggressions, the effects of having a sense of belonging through campus and community involvement, and leadership roles.
+Data saturation was reached because no new information or themes were emerging.
+These themes related directly back to the research questions which involved goal setting, self-motivation, and, and ongoing persistence:

 RQ1: How do African American college alumni from PWIs located in the South Atlantic Region of the United States of America describe the contributions of their African American faculty and peers on goal setting?